 Therefore, sustainable sourcing should be a priority for brands that market ‘natural’ or ‘organic’ products.
 Such brands will face more scrutiny about their sourcing.
-There is a perception amongst consumers that natural products are better for the environment (Mintel, 2017), but this is not always necessarily true.
+There is a perception amongst consumers that natural products are better for the environment (Mintel, 2017).
+However, this is not always necessarily true.
 With grains like wheat, intensive farming can exhaust resources.
 Therefore, brands that want to capitalize on the hydrolized wheat protein trend need to emphasize that they’ve sourced their wheat in a sustainable manner – enabling them to distinguish their brand from the rest.

 Provital has recognized the need for this twofold approach and developed its active Keraveg.
-Combined with Matrix Plus, this active has a unique sequential release system for hydrolyzates, which repair and rehydrate hair fibers for strong, shiny hair.
-All the wheat Provital use is ethically sourced, ensuring beauty brands can make products that care for hair health and the environment, just as health-conscious and environmentally-aware consumers are demanding.
+Combined with Matrix Plus, this active has a unique sequential release system for hydrolyzates.
+One that repairs and rehydrates hair fibers for strong, shiny hair.
+Using wheat that is ethically sourced, we ensure beauty brands they can make products that care for both the hair and the environment.
+Just as health-conscious and environmentally-aware consumers are demanding.